zix99/traefik-lazyload/README.md

 ### Dependencies

-* `lazyloader.needs=a,b,c` -- List of dependencies a container needs (will be started before starting the container)
+* `lazyloader.needs=a,b,c` -- List of dependencies a container needs (will be started before starting the container).
+Can only be specified on a `lazyloader=true` container
 * `lazyloader.provides=a` -- What dependency name a container provides (Not necessarily a `lazyloader` container)
 * `lazyloader.provides.delay=5s` -- Delay starting other containers for this duration

-# Features

-- [ ] Dependencies & groups (eg. shut down DB if all dependent apps are down)

 # License